10 Current & Future Blockchain Applications

 Further, in emergency situations, there may not be enough time to contact a patient’s primary physician (e.g. to identify their blood type or any prescription allergies they may have).

 In addition, medical practitioners - many of which are small businesses - are under constant pressure to comply with an ever-changing regulatory landscape.
 This, in turn, can lead to several hassles, including excess paperwork, wasted man-hours, and a variety of unintentional healthcare law and privacy violations.

-However, by moving patient records to a private, healthcare-specific blockchain, medical practitioners nationwide (and potentially worldwide) could obtain instant access to any given person’s medical records while maintaining an even higher level of security and privacy than currently exists (thanks to the blockchain’s inherent cryptographic security).
+By moving patient records to a private, healthcare-specific blockchain, medical practitioners nationwide (and potentially worldwide) could obtain instant access to any given person’s medical records (thanks to the blockchain’s inherent cryptographic security).